Date of birth

 He spent three years at the Iberostar Estadi, but was unable to prevent the club’s relegation to the Segunda league in 2012/13.

 An Achilles injury at the end of that season sidelined the attacker until Christmas 2013, returning for the second half of the 2013/14 campaign.

 He left Mallorca with a record of 21 goals in 90 appearances (58 starts) before returning to La Liga in the summer of 2014 with Almeria.

 He hit nine goals for Almeria in the Spanish top division before Hemed joined the Seagulls in June 2015.
 He scored his first goal for the Seagulls from the spot to earn Albion a dramatic 2-1 win at Fulham.

-Hemed went on to score 17 goals in his first season at the club, and has also hit double figures for the Seagulls during the current campaign, with the forward contributing in Albion's quest for promotion.
+Hemed went on to score 17 goals in his first season at the club, and also hit double figures for the Seagulls during the 2016/17 campaign, which saw Albion reach the Premier League.

 The 6ft-tall frontman has also enjoyed success on the international stage, scoring numerous goals for Israel since his debut in 2011, as they look to qualify for the 2018 World Cup.